Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Introduction

-One of the most widely used methods to {approximate a sampling distribution} is the bootstrap method \citep{efron1979bootstrap}.
-The bootstrap can be used to quantify uncertainty in many statistical ways, such as by producing a non-parametric confidence interval (CI).
-Although the bootstrap has been studied very well in Statistics, it is still {an open} question of how to build and analyze a DP bootstrap for private statistical inference. \citet{brawner2018bootstrap} were the first to propose and analyze a DP bootstrap procedure and used it to produce a CI based on the private bootstrap outputs.
-However, a key step in their privacy proof is incorrect\footnote{They use a subsampling result for zCDP \citep{bun2016concentrated} in Section 6.2, while there is no such result for zCDP \citep{bun2018composable}.}, and we show in Section \ref{sec:privacy_analysis} that their stated privacy guarantee does not hold.
-Furthermore, the performance of their CI is not satisfactory in terms of both coverage and width. \citet{balle2018privacy} developed the state-of-the-art analysis of resampling for DP, both with and without replacement.
-As a particular case, their results can be used to analyze {the} privacy guarantees of mechanisms with their input being bootstrap samples.
+One of the most widely used methods to approximate a sampling distribution is the bootstrap method \citep{efron1979bootstrap}, which can be used to quantify the uncertainty of an estimator in many statistical ways, such as by producing a non-parametric confidence interval (CI).
+Although the bootstrap has been studied very well in Statistics, it is still an open question of how to build and analyze a DP bootstrap for private statistical inference. \citet{brawner2018bootstrap} were the first to propose and analyze a DP bootstrap procedure and used it to produce a CI based on the private bootstrap outputs.
+However, a key step in their privacy proof is incorrect\footnote{They use a subsampling result for zCDP \citep{bun2016concentrated} in Section 6.2, while there is no such result for zCDP as demonstrated on page 75 in \citet{bun2018composable}.}, and we show in Section \ref{sec:privacy_analysis} that their stated privacy guarantee does not hold.
+Furthermore, {there is no theoretical analysis on the coverage and width of their CI.} \citet{balle2018privacy} developed the state-of-the-art analysis of resampling for $(\ep,\delta)$-DP, both with and without replacement.
+As a particular case, their results can be used to analyze the privacy guarantees of mechanisms with their input being bootstrap samples.
 However, \citet{balle2018privacy} did not consider the cumulative privacy cost of multiple samples of the resampling methods, which restricts the usage of their results on the bootstrap.
-This is non-trivial, mainly because their results are presented in $(\ep,\delta)$-DP which, unlike $f$-DP, does not have tight composition techniques. \citet{balle2018privacy} also did not consider how to perform statistical inference on the DP bootstrap samples, which also limits the usability of their results.
+Moreover, we show that it is necessary to develop a new method for conducting statistical inference with the DP bootstrap samples while \citet{balle2018privacy} only focused on the privacy analysis.